jaswantjat/openrouter-key-aggregator/docs/n8n-integration-guide.md

 const chatInput = items[0].json.chatInput || "Hi";

-// Format message properly for AI Agent return [{
+// Format message properly for AI Agent
+// IMPORTANT: Use this exact format to ensure compatibility return [{
   json: {
     model: "deepseek/deepseek-chat-v3-0324:free", // Use one of the exact free model IDs